JOHN HANCOCK CLOSED-END FUNDS - GuruFocus.com

 PR Newswire

-BOSTON, Mass., Sept.
-1, 2022 /PRNewswire/ - The five John Hancock closed-end funds listed below declared their quarterly distributions today as follows:
+BOSTON, Sept.
+1, 2022 /PRNewswire/ - The five John Hancock closed-end funds listed below declared their monthly distributions today as follows:

 Declaration Date: